The next PS5 restock: What you need to know to finally score a PlayStation 5

 The Sony PlayStation 5 console -- and the Xbox Series X, for that matter -- are still hard to find, and you can thank the ongoing global chip shortage and increased demand for the PS5 and other electronics.

-Luckily, PS5 restocks and Xbox Series X restocks seem to be much more common place -- and Walmart has a big one coming up.
+Luckily, PS5 restocks and Xbox Series X restocks seem to be much more common place -- and Walmart has a big one today.

-GameStop restocked its PS5 inventory online and in stores on May 28.
-Amazon's latest PS5 restock just ended May 26.
-Amazon's PS5 page has not been updated yet with the next planned restock date.
-It's possible that Amazon may not give advance notice on its next PS5 drop, so you'll want to check stock there frequently throughout the month -- you might get really lucky.

-Walmart has announced a PS5 restock as part of its Walmart+ Weekend sale starting June 2.
-The restock will be limited to Walmart+ members ($12.95 per month), so you'll need to join before the event if you want to secure a PlayStation 5 during the restock.
+Walmart will be having a PS5 restock as part of its Walmart+ Weekend sale starting today June 2.
+Walmart suggests the restock will begin at 3 p.m.
+EDT.
+It will be limited to paid Walmart+ members ($12.95 per month) only, so make sure to become a member before noon if you're hoping to secure a PlayStation 5 during the restock.

 This members-only approach is becoming more common.
 Amazon Prime members often receive priority during PS5 drops.
 Best Buy gave its Best Buy Totaltech members priority access during its last restock.
 So, if you want a higher chance of securing a PlayStation 5 console, your best bet these days might be to sign up for one of these services.